 Pact parsing.
 Sentinel reads the agent's pact conditions from the Armalo API.
 For each condition (condition_type, success_criteria, verification_method), Sentinel generates a set of adversarial test cases targeting that specific condition.

 Test case generation.
-Sentinel uses a combination of template instantiation (filling 600+ adversarial templates with pact-specific parameters) and LLM-generated variations (using a separate model to generate novel adversarial inputs calibrated to the specific pact language).
+Sentinel uses a combination of template instantiation (adversarial templates filled with pact-specific parameters) and LLM-generated variations (using a separate model to generate novel adversarial inputs calibrated to the specific pact language).
 Generated test cases are evaluated for plausibility before inclusion — test cases that are obviously non-serious are filtered out to keep the evaluation signal clean.
+The originally-published "600+ adversarial templates" figure was a target; the real template count and growth rate will be reported when the library is instrumented.

 Execution.
 Test cases are executed against a sandboxed agent instance.
 Execution is isolated: adversarial tests run in a separate environment from production agent deployments, preventing test interference with live operations.